Macsmice/com_oauth/README.md

 CHANGELOG
 ---------

+30/09/2010
+Extracted specialized service components.
+Each service will have its own component.
+See http://github.com/beyounic/com_facebook as an example.
+The com_oauth core serves as a framework.

 25/09/2010
 Moved flow control to the controllers.
 Each service now needs only a model and a controller specifying URL endpoints and OAuth version (and optionally it can specialize actions).
 Deleted view, now unneeded.